flight505/pastemax/docs/branch_workflow.md

 This guide outlines the recommended workflow for managing complex enhancements to PasteMax using a feature branch approach.
 Following these practices will ensure code quality, maintainability, and smooth collaboration.

+## Recent Branch Restructuring (March 2024)

+The main branch was reset to match the feature/styling branch on March 22, 2024, as it contained significant improvements:
+- Enhanced theme system with proper TypeScript types
+- Improved component architecture
+- Better UI consistency and styling
+- Comprehensive documentation updates

+The old main branch is preserved as `main-backup` for reference.

 ## Core Principles

 - Keep the `main` branch always deployable